 Individual differences as moderators.
 In an exploratory manner, we tested a number of individual differences and attitudes as moderators of the trajectories of the negative outcomes (negative affect, anxiety, and depression) prior to the election, where we see the greatest increases in negative outcomes.
 Specifically, we tested the moderating role of nativity, ethnic identity, and three sub-scales of familism (support, obligation, referent).
 Of these variables, all had some moderating effect, although not all on the same outcomes (see Table XX).
 Nativity significantly moderated trajectories for anxiety, such that non-US-born participants had steeper positive trajectories than US-born participants.
 Ethnic identity significantly moderated trajectories for negative affect and depression, such that higher levels of ethnic identity were related to steeper positive trajectories in anticipation of the election.
 Familism (but only the support sub-scale) significantly moderated anxiety, such that higher levels of familism support values were related to steeper positive trajectories.
 We additionally examined attitudes associating ICE and Trump but found no moderating influence.

+Table XX.